Wandalen/wTools/module/experimental/wca/docs/api/002_grammar.md

 ### Scope

 - **Purpose**: Provides the vocabulary for declaring CLI command structure and argument types.
-- **Responsibility**: Documents Command, Dictionary, Type, Value, and ValueDescription interfaces.
+- **Responsibility**: Documents Command, Dictionary, Type, Value, and value descriptor interfaces.
-- **In Scope**: Command struct fields, Dictionary registration and lookup, Type/Value enums, Order.
+- **In Scope**: Command fields, Dictionary registration and lookup, type and value variants, command ordering.
 - **Out of Scope**: Type casting logic (see feature/003), verification process (see api/003).

 ### Abstract